wakanameko/NSMBW-Custom-Sprites/CustomSprites/Thwimp/Readme.md

 	> ⚠️ and don't forget to reference the 2 new classes in the list at the end ⚠️
 - Add the images in the `sprites` folder into your `sprites` folder
 - Restart reggie to apply the changes

+## Change Log
+ - v1.0.0
+   First release
+ - v1.1.0
+   Added the Jumping Distance option.
+So you can change the jump distance with Reggie!.

 *If I forgot some stuff or if you find a bug, be free to let me know*